bernardjezua/FoodUP/README.md

        pip install -r dependencies.txt

+5. Inside the project directory, login to mariadb using your sql root account and run the following command:

+       mariadb -uroot -p<root_password>
+       source restaurant.sql

-5. Run the program:
+6. Run the program:

        python LoginPage.py

-6. You will be greeted with a login page, login or signup for an account
+7. You will be greeted with a login page, login or signup for an account

 ![alt text](pages/assets/image.png)